By Jawahar Sivasankaran, Distinguished IT Engineer

 A global workforce requires the appropriate collaboration tools for better productivity and workplace effectiveness.
 Cisco's collaboration technologies such as WebEx® and Quad™ are tied to an integrated architecture framework both within these collaboration technologies and with other architectures such as video, security, and the network foundation.

 Cisco Services is an integral part of this architecture strategy for Cisco IT, providing end-to-end service delivery throughout the project lifecycle, from planning to operations and optimization.
 The IT Service Management framework is refined through the use of service catalogue and provisioning systems integrated with the solutions architecture.

 Products and Services

 To help solve business problems, an architectural approach that looks at the end-to-end enterprise value can bring business and financial results that far exceed a company's investments.
 A structured process has to be in place to align business requirements with the right technical architectures, with a strong connection to business and IT processes.
-Integrating business strategies with technical architectures, and implementing associated IT best practices, can go a long way toward transforming innovation and new business models.
+Integrating business strategies with technical architectures, and implementing associated IT best practices, can go a long way toward easing the challenges of global expansion.
 This integration can also lead to other significant business transformations.
-We will continue to share information on the topic of business transformation through architectures with lessons learned from Cisco's own experience.
+We will continue to share information on the topic of business transformation through architectures with lessons learned from Cisco's own experiences.

 For More Information

 To read Cisco IT case studies on a variety of business solutions, visit Cisco on Cisco: Inside Cisco IT www.cisco.com/go/ciscoit

 This publication describes how Cisco has benefited from the deployment of its own products.
 Many factors may have contributed to the results and benefits described; Cisco does not guarantee comparable results elsewhere.